Exponential prime orbit theorems for Anosov subgroups: Introduction

 \subsection{On the proof of \texorpdfstring{\cref{thm:ExponentialMixingOnX}}{\autoref{thm:ExponentialMixingOnX}}}

-For general $\Theta$-Anosov subgroups, we have a family of translation flows $\{\{a^\sfv_t\}_{t \in \R}\}_{\sfv \in \interior\limitcone}$ on $\mathcal{X}$ and we begin by proving that they are metric Anosov.
-We note that when $\Theta \ne \Pi$, the space $\limitset^{(2)} \times \R$ does not naturally inherit a $\Gamma$-invariant metric from the Riemannian metric on $G$ and so the metric on $\mathcal{X}$ needs careful treatment.
-Moreover, we also show that the strong (un)stable foliations in $\mathcal{X}$ of a translation flow are projections of the horospherical foliations of $G$ (\cref{thm:TranslationFlowIsMetricAnosov}).
-Our proofs of these properties, following \cite{CS23}, use the fact that one can always construct a projective Anosov representation of $\Gamma$ using the Pl\"ucker representation and the results of Bridgeman--Canary--Labourie--Sambarino \cite{BCLS15} on the metric Anosov property in this case.
-It is likely that the arguments in \cite{BCLS15} can be extended to general Anosov subgroups to give more direct proofs of these properties but we do not do so for expedition reasons.
-An immediate consequence of the metric Anosov property is that there exist Markov sections for the translation flows which are compatible with the corresponding strong (un)stable foliations.
+For general $\Theta$-Anosov subgroups, we have a family of translation flows $\{\{a^\sfv_t\}_{t \in \R}\}_{\sfv \in \interior\limitcone}$ on $\mathcal{X}$ and we begin by showing that they are metric Anosov.
+We note that when $\Theta \ne \Pi$, the space $\limitset^{(2)} \times \R$ does not naturally inherit a $\Gamma$-invariant metric from the Riemannian metric on $G$ and so the metric on $\mathcal{X}$ must be chosen and constructed carefully.
+Moreover, we also show that the strong (un)stable laminations in $\mathcal{X}$ of a translation flow are projections of the horospherical foliations of $G$ (\cref{thm:TranslationFlowIsMetricAnosov}).
+Our proofs of these properties, following \cite{CS23}, use the fact that one can always construct a projective Anosov representation of $\Gamma$ using the Pl\"ucker representation and then use the results of Bridgeman--Canary--Labourie--Sambarino \cite{BCLS15} on the metric Anosov property in this case.
+It is likely that the arguments in \cite{BCLS15} can be extended to general Anosov subgroups to give more direct proofs of these properties but we do not pursue this.
+An immediate consequence of the metric Anosov property is that there exist Markov sections for the translation flows which are compatible with the corresponding strong (un)stable laminations.
 The constructed framework is an important tool which do not appear in previous works and for which reason our approach is fruitful in the general $\Theta$-Anosov setting.